TheOGChips/tsudoku/docs/source/index.rst

 .. note::

-   This project is still currently in beta but is nearing completion.
+   While this project is complete and ready for official release, this documentation is still currently in development.

 .. toctree::
    README.md